gbrann/EVEProductionSuite/README.md

 eventually moving this data to a Google Sites setup that pulls the information for the sheets in a nice, easy to use, format for the corp.

 To Install: (NOT CURRENTLY AVALIABLE)

+This is a for donation project - donations can be sent via Isk (in-game) to Shey Danu.
+Thank you so much, your helping me by donating. :)